STEMarts Lab Team

 Agnes Chavez, Founder/Director

-Agnes is a new media artist, educator and creative producer whose work merges art, science and technology to create data visualized light-sound experiences.
-In 2009 she founded the STEMarts Lab which delivers sci-art installations and STEAM programming for schools, art/science organizations and festivals.
+Agnes Chavez is a new media artist, educator and creative producer whose work merges art, science and technology to create data visualized light-sound experiences.
+In 2009 she founded the STEMarts Lab which designs sci-art installations for art/science organizations and festivals and develops STEAM programming that empowers youth and prepares them for the 21st century workplace.
 In 2014 she co-founded The PASEO Festival where she served as co-director/youth program director until 2019.
 She is founder of the Sube Language Curriculum since 1996.
+Agnes collaborates with educators, artists, scientists and interdisciplinary experts to create participatory sci-art installations such as Space Messengers, whose mission is to ignite scientific curiosity and wonder, visualizing thought-provoking reflections on the universe and encouraging participants to contemplate their role within it.

-STEMarts Alumni/Tech crew.
+As a learning experience designer in STEMarts Lab, Dania collaborates with the creative team on different methods to deliver immersive content.
+Having an instructional design background, Dania brings in top industry knowledge on educational content delivery and interactivity for all ages.
 Dania Loya attended UNM and received her BS in Instructional Technology and Training.
 She is a multi-media artist primarily focusing on projection mapping installations displaying natural technology and Sacred Geometry.
 She is a STEMarts Alumni and currently joined the tech crew of the Projecting Particles Collective.
 She is also a STEMarts Ambassador for the International Space Messengers project.
 In her current job in Cleveland, she is working on curating a project for a permanent projection mapping installation.
 As a STEMarts alumni, she has worked on STEMarts projects since high school at Taos Academy in 2012 where she participated in the Corpus Electric presentation for the ISEA2012 festival in Albuquerque and co-created the jellyfish dress in collaboration with her team and Patricia Michaels as mentor.
 Since 2014, she has served as a PASEO Festival volunteer working with cutting edge new media artists.
 She also participated and showcased her collaborated work with BARTKRESA Studios in Denver, CO and Las Vegas, NV.
-Dania is now serving on the Space Messengers tech crew and as a STEMarts projection mapping instructor.

-Alyson Shannon Martinez has joined the STEMarts Lab team as a Director's Assistant Apprentice, funded through the Taos Pueblo Education and Training Division Apprenticeship program.
-"Coming from Taos, New Mexico, I am half Native American and half Spanish.
+Alyson Shannon Martinez joined the STEMarts Lab team in 2022 as a Director’s Assistant Apprentice, funded through the Taos Pueblo Education and Training Division Apprenticeship program.
+She is now serving as STEMarts instructor and mentor to new ambassadors joining the program.
+“Coming from Taos, New Mexico, I am half Native American and half Spanish.
 Growing up in this beautiful town surrounded by not only a family of artists, but a town of creative and imaginative minds, I learned the value of art and how much power it holds.
 I graduated from an online high school called Pecos Cyber Academy.
 I will be attending a couple years in the Taos branch of UNM and transferring to Highlands in Las Vegas, New Mexico to pursue counseling, psychology, and art therapy.
-As an artist I look for new ways to help youth understand their mind in order to help better themselves and their community."
+As an artist I look for new ways to help youth understand their mind in order to help better themselves and their community.”

 STEMarts Lab: Board of Directors